keyper/keyper-android-sdk-sample/README.md

 ### Login
 Once you have the SDK configured, you can connect a user of your app with the keyper service.
 To do so, you have to configure your keyper b2b account in the keyper [b2b web app](https://app.keyper.io/b2b.html#) or the keyper [b2b sandbox webapp](https://sandbox.app.keyper.io/b2b.html#).

-There you can configure a route identifier, which you will need in order to oauth with the keyper service.
+There you can configure an app secret, as well as a route identifier, which you will need in order to oauth with the keyper service.

 In order to authenticate the user against the keyper service, use the following code snippet: